Constructor University: Financing

-Employability

 Organization

-The university is managed by a not-for-profit company Jacobs University Bremen gGmbH.
-In line with the statutes, it is composed of four organs: the Councilors, the Board of Trustees, the Board of Governors and the Executive Board, which comprises the Managing Director and the President.
-The Board of Governors is the central decision-making committee for all the fundamental questions of the university's development, including the appointment of the president and the professors.
+The university is managed by a not-for-profit company Constructor University Bremen gGmbH.
+In line with the statutes, it is composed of four organs: the councilors, the board of trustees, the board of governors and the executive board, which comprises the managing director and the president.
+The board of governors is the central decision-making committee for all the fundamental questions of the university's development, including the appointment of the president and the professors.
 Christian Jacobs, the eldest son of the entrepreneur and patron Klaus J. Jacobs (1936–2008), is a member of the board of trustees of the Jacobs Foundation.